Kaiuta/Kaihoroi Waka Rererangi

 - knowledge of baggage and freight handling, as well as stacking and lifting techniques

 - knowledge of how to handle dangerous goods

 - an understanding of airport regulations and procedures, and safety and emergency procedures

-- driving skills for operating specialist vehicles such as aircraft tugs used for moving aircraft.
+- driving skills for operating specialist vehicles such as aircraft tugs.

 - usually work shifts, including weekends or evenings, and may work casually, part-time or full-time

 - spend most of their time outside on the tarmac, in aircraft cabins and baggage holds, and baggage sorting rooms

-- work in most weather conditions and in conditions that may contain engine fumes, and can be noisy at times.
+- work in most types of weather, and in conditions that may be fumy and noisy.

 What's the job really like?

 Richard Jones's career has swerved between planes, trains and automobiles.
-While currently working as an aircraft loader, his CV also contains locomotive engineer and courier driver.
+While currently working as an aircraft loader, his CV also includes locomotive engineer and courier driver work.
 He only intended to be a loader for a short time, but he now has six years up his sleeve and no intention of leaving.

 What do you like about this work?